Thursday, July 7, 2016

 The Hebrew word translated “wheat,” chitah, is the same word still used in Hebrew today for wheat.

 The word may not have changed, but the plant has.
-In the twentieth century, with a finite amount of land but a rising demand for food farmers began experimenting with artificial fertilizers.
-These made the wheat stalks grow taller, but they often blew down before harvest.
+In the twentieth century, with a finite amount of land but a rising demand for food, farmers began experimenting with artificial fertilizers.
+These made the wheat stalks grow taller; but a strong wind could blow the plants down before harvest.

 At the end of World War II, a wheat expert named Cecil Salmon collected a variety of wheat in Japan that matured at only 2 feet tall, and he sent it back home to be cross-bred into the U.S. wheat crop.
 In 1952 Norman Borlaug, working in Mexico, developed a more fungus-resistant wheat, and that was bred in.
 Within a couple years he had increased the crop yield by a factor of three.